 Additionally, I use a product called Exparel® for pain management after surgery.
 Exparel is a local, non-narcotic pain reliever that is injected into the abdominal tissues during surgery.
 For the next 72 hours, local pain is significantly diminished without the need for oral medications.

-2. Is a mini tuck less painful?
 In general, yes.
 Because a mini tummy tuck affects fewer tissues, postoperative pain and recovery time are less than those of a full tummy tuck.
-However, don’t rely on the level of discomfort when deciding on a surgery.
+However, don’t let the level of discomfort determine which surgery is best.
 A mini tummy tuck only addresses the area below the belly button, so if your concerns are more comprehensive, it may not be right for you.

-3. What can I do at home to help?
-The best way to ensure your recovery is as uneventful and comfortable as possible is to closely follow my instructions.
+The best way to ensure your recovery is as uneventful and comfortable as possible is to closely follow your surgeon’s instructions.
 With my no-drain technique, no compression garment is necessary, which means that only dressings are applied around the incision.
 Without a compression garment, drains, or prescription pain medicine, many of my patients actually feel well enough to get back to their regular activities before they really should.
 Although you may feel better than you expected, it’s important to give your body an appropriate amount of time to rest and heal.
 For most patients, this requires about a week of reduced activity at home.

 If you’re considering a tummy tuck, I invite you to look at my patients’ real before and after photos for inspiration.
 If you’re ready to talk about the procedure, you can call my practice at (239) 262-5662 to schedule an appointment, or request a consultation online.